 The Class Gift

-Following a pilot scheme involving alumni from 1958, 1985 and 1990 who have successfully clubbed together to endow an undergraduate bursary, and the recent successful endowment of full bursaries by the Classes of 1970 and 1982, we have now extended our Class Gift Bursary programme to the following years: 1970, 1978, 1981, 1982 and 1983.
+Following a pilot scheme involving alumni from 1958, 1985 and 1990 who have successfully clubbed together to endow an undergraduate bursary, and the recent successful endowment of full bursaries by the Classes of 1970 and 1982, we have now extended our Class Gift Bursary programme to the following years: 1978, 1981 and 1983.
 We welcome further groups of contemporaries getting together including in the lead up to their Reunion Dinners.
 Please contact us for more information.

 Select one of our Class Bursaries to donate online now:

 Student Hardship and Wellbeing

 The Buss Hardship Fund provides emergency assistance to students who unexpectedly find themselves in financial need while they are a student at Girton.
 It is vitally important that students are able to continue their studies whilst feeling supported, and not burdened by financial worries.
 Your gift to this fund will offer a lifeline to a student in need.
 The hardship provision can be used by students in a variety of circumstances, including support for travel for family emergencies, to cover unexpected, significant expenses (such as replacing a stolen bike or repairing a broken laptop), to help meet the costs of joining College societies and activities or the costs of short-term mental health counselling.
 All Girton undergraduates are eligible to apply for a hardship grant.
 With your help we will be able to provide support to even more students in trouble.